palakbhardwaj/Child-Abuse-Meme-Detection-Using-CLIP-ResNet50-and-VGG16-in-Zero-Shot-One-Shot-and-Few-Shot-Lear/README.md

 ## Overview

-This project focuses on the detection of **child abuse-related harmful memes** using deep learning and vision-language models.
-Child abuse content can be harmful, distressing, and potentially dangerous, making its identification important for content moderation and online safety.
+This project presents a multimodal approach for detecting **child abuse-related harmful memes** using deep learning and vision-language models.
+Harmful memes often combine visual and textual content to convey abusive or inappropriate messages, making their automatic detection a challenging task.
+Accurate identification of such content is essential for improving online safety, supporting content moderation systems, and reducing the spread of harmful material across digital platforms.

+The project evaluates the performance of three widely used models:

+* **CLIP (Contrastive Language–Image Pretraining)**
+* **ResNet50**
+* **VGG16**

+under different low-data learning scenarios, including:

+* **Zero-Shot Learning**
+* **One-Shot Learning**
+* **Few-Shot Learning**

+The objective is to analyze how effectively these models can identify harmful memes when only limited labeled training data is available.

+---

-### Model Downloads
+## Pre-trained Model Downloads

-Pre-trained model weights and checkpoints used in this project can be downloaded from the Google Drive folder below:

-🔗 **Google Drive Folder:**
+Due to GitHub's file size limitations, the trained model weights and checkpoints are hosted on Google Drive.

+### Google Drive

+🔗 **Download Link:**
 https://drive.google.com/drive/folders/18FIXofA1L10hrVY9xccZy4CuDgqCPrh6

 The folder contains:

-* **CLIP Model Weights**
-* **ResNet50 Model Weights**
-* **VGG16 Model Weights**
+* CLIP model weights
+* ResNet50 model weights
+* VGG16 model weights
-* Supporting model files and checkpoints
+* Supporting checkpoints and configuration files

-> Note: Due to GitHub file size limitations, trained model weights are hosted on Google Drive instead of being stored directly in the repository.
+> **Note:** Please download the required model files before running the notebooks or evaluation scripts.

+---

-### Download Instructions
+## Download Instructions

 1. Open the Google Drive folder.
-2. Download the required model ZIP file:
+2. Download the required model archive:

    * CLIP
    * ResNet50
    * VGG16
 3. Extract the downloaded archive.
-4. Place the model files in the appropriate project directory before running the notebooks.
+4. Place the extracted model files in the appropriate project directories.
+5. Run the corresponding notebooks or scripts for training or evaluation.

 ---

-The project investigates the effectiveness of:

-* CLIP (Contrastive Language–Image Pretraining)
-* ResNet50
-* VGG16

-under:

-* Zero-Shot Learning
-* One-Shot Learning
-* Few-Shot Learning

-to determine how well these models can classify harmful content when limited labeled data is available.
+## Project Objectives

+The primary objectives of this project are to:

+* Detect child abuse-related harmful memes using deep learning models.
+* Compare the performance of CNN-based and vision-language models.
+* Evaluate model effectiveness under Zero-Shot, One-Shot, and Few-Shot learning settings.
+* Analyze the impact of limited labeled data on harmful meme detection.
+* Provide a benchmark for future research in multimodal harmful content detection.